Have you been researching your choices but aren’t quite sure where to start finding health insurance coverage for your employees?

 2. Talk with a SHOP-registered Agent or Broker

 Going directly through private insurance companies isn’t an option for everyone, and it may not be the best option for your small business anyway.
-A SHOP-registered insurance agent or broker can help you figure out what information you need to get the process going as quickly as possible.
+A SHOP-registered Fiorella Insurance agent or broker can help you figure out what information you need to get the process going as quickly as possible.

 An agent or broker can also help you figure out what health insurance options you’re going to offer – they can break down costs to both you and your employees.